 Among the drawbacks to hooking up regularly, there are the health risks that are associated with not being familiar with your partner and their medical status.

-While one might ask a partner if they are safe, this does not mean they are going to be completely honest, (which is why it is always good to see test results before any types of unprotected sex and even protected sex occur) and at the same time there are plenty of things that can go wrong.
+While one might ask a partner if they are safe, this does not mean they are going to be completely honest, (which is why it is always good to see test results before any types of unprotected copulation and even protected copulation occur) and at the same time there are plenty of things that can go wrong.

 In a hookup culture, everyone is always convinced the grass is greener.